wdhdev/website/README.md

 ---

-When copying **ANY** code from this repository, **provide credit** and please do not just straight up copy everything, at least try to be different.
+When copying **ANY** code from this repository, **provide credit to me, the author**.
+Please do not just copy everything and use it for yourself.